Chart Color Schemes

 Age

-The median age in Wentworth-Balranald Region is 43, matching Rest of NSW's figure and exceeding Australia's national average of 38 years.
-The region's age profile shows a prominent percentage (14.5%) of individuals aged 55-64, while those aged 15-24 comprise a smaller proportion (8.6%) compared to Rest of NSW.
-Between the 2021 Census and present, the 35-44 age group has increased from 10.9% to 12.8%, and the 65-74 cohort has risen from 12.3% to 13.5%.
-Conversely, the 45-54 cohort has decreased from 13.5% to 11.8%, and the 25-34 group has fallen from 12.8% to 11.5%.
+The median age in Wentworth-Balranald Region is 43 years, matching the Rest of NSW figure and exceeding the national average of 38 years.
+The region's age profile shows a notable proportion (14.5%) of individuals aged 55-64, while those aged 15-24 comprise a smaller share (8.6%) compared to Rest of NSW.
+Between the 2021 Census and now, the population share of those aged 35-44 has increased from 10.9% to 12.8%, while the 65-74 age group has risen from 12.3% to 13.5%.
+Conversely, the 45-54 cohort has decreased from 13.5% to 11.8%, and the 25-34 age group has fallen from 12.8% to 11.5%.
 By 2041, demographic projections indicate significant shifts in Wentworth-Balranald Region's age structure.
-Notably, the 85+ group is expected to grow by 16 people, reaching 102 from 87, and the combined 65+ age groups will account for all population growth, reflecting the area's aging demographic trend.
-Conversely, the 75-84 and 25-34 cohorts are projected to experience population declines.
+The 85+ age group is expected to grow by 16 people (16%), reaching 102 from the current figure of 87.
+Notably, all population growth will come from those aged 65 and above, reflecting the region's aging demographic trend.
+Conversely, the 75-84 and 25-34 age cohorts are projected to experience population declines.